-- 13.5.11 The location of new housing development affects the landscape, the future of settlements, population, the services and facilities that are required by residents and the viability of these. - The Core Strategy seeks to encourage a higher density of housing development in and around Bury town centre, Radcliffe and the local centres.
-Approximately 45% of new housing will be built in and around Bury town centre (in Bury East and Bury West townships), 35% in Radcliffe, 10% in Ramsbottom, Tottington and North Manor, and 10% in Prestwich, Unsworth and Whitefield. - 13.5.13 The Core Strategy prioritises development on previously developed land and within the urban areas, this will ensure that housing is located close to key public transport corridors; creating the critical mass in these locations needed to support improvements to existing facilities such as healthcare and education.
+- 13.5.11 The location of new housing development affects the landscape, the future of settlements, population, the services and facilities that are required by residents and the viability of these. - 13.5.12 The Core Strategy seeks to encourage a higher density of housing development in and around the key centres and in accessible locations close to transport nodes (Policy CO3).
+Approximately 40% of new housing will be built in and around Bury town centre (30% in Bury East and 10% in Bury West township), 35% in Radcliffe, 10% in Ramsbottom, Tottington and North Manor, and 15% in Prestwich, Unsworth and Whitefield (Policy CO1). - 13.5.13 The Core Strategy encourages development on previously developed land and within the urban areas, this will ensure that housing is located close to key public transport corridors; creating the critical mass in these locations needed to support improvements to existing facilities such as healthcare and education.
 This aim is supported by Policy EC4 which identifies the Borough's Key Centres as locations where a range of uses, including residential, will be encouraged. - 13.5.14 Core Strategy policy CO1: Delivering a Choice of Quality Housing for Everyone encourages housing in the Bury town centre.
 This is likely to have a positive impact on housing choice in the Borough and an increased number of people living in the centre will generate greater demand and therefore associated improvements in local leisure, recreation, employment and retail provision.
-The implementation of this policy would maximise the use of vacant and underused previously developed land, provided that this land is suitable for housing.

-- 13.5.15 Policy CO2: Managing 'Windfall' Housing Development is likely to have a positive impact on sustainable housing delivery in the Borough as it allows proposals for windfall sites to be assessed in line with the overall objectives and spatial direction of the Core Strategy. - 13.5.16 Policy EN2: Development in the Green Belt notes that the policy approach in the UDP of protecting land formerly designated as 'Other Protected Open Land' will not be carried forward in the Local Plan as this land offers the only realistic opportunity to accommodate development beyond the urban fringe.
-It is considered that this will have some positive impact on the housing objective as, subject to satisfying other environmental constraints, it will allow greater flexibility for the housing requirement to be accommodated within the urban area without the need to alter Green Belt boundaries.
+The implementation of this policy would maximise the use of vacant and under-used previously developed land, provided that this land is suitable for housing. - 13.5.15 Policy CO2: Managing 'Windfall' Housing Development is likely to have a positive impact on sustainable housing delivery in the Borough as it allows proposals for windfall sites to be assessed in line with the overall objectives and spatial direction of the Core Strategy. - 13.5.16 Policy EN2: Development in the Green Belt notes that the policy approach in the UDP of protecting land formerly designated as 'Other Protected Open Land' will not be carried forward in the Local Plan as this land offers the only realistic opportunity to accommodate development beyond the urban fringe outside the Green Belt.
+It is considered that this will have some positive impact on the housing objective as, subject to satisfying other environmental constraints, it will provide further opportunities to accommodate housing targets outside of the Green Belt.